 Pellet cells by centrifugation at 500 x g for 3 minutes at 2-8°C. Discard supernatant and wash the pellet once with cold PBS.
-Pellet the cells again, discard supernatant and resuspend in complete lysis buffer at $1 - 5 \times 10^7$ cells per mL.
+Pellet the cells again, discard supernatant, and resuspend in complete lysis buffer at 1-5 x 107 cells per mL.
 Incubate on ice for 30 minutes.
-A shorter incubation time of 15 minutes may be adequate for many targets.
-Clear cellular debris from the lysate by centrifugation greater than or equal to $10000 \times g$, at 2-8°C for 10 minutes.
-Discard the pellet and determine protein concentration in the lysate using a detergent compatible protein assay such as BCA.
-Unused lysates should be aliquoted and quickly frozen in a dry ice-ethanol bath and stored at \leq -70°C.
+(A shorter incubation time of 15 minutes may be adequate for many targets.)
+Clear cellular debris from the lysate by centrifugation greater than or equal to 10000 x g, at 2-8°C for 10 minutes.
+Discard the pellet and determine the protein concentration in the lysate using a detergent compatible protein assay such as a bicinchoninic acid (BCA) assay.
+Unused lysates should be aliquoted, quickly frozen in a dry ice-ethanol bath, and stored at \leq -70°C.